A System Model: ACME B2B Reseller Platform

 • Scanning and redemption procedures were not standardized across venues; tickets required multiple forms of validation (QR codes, UPC codes, serial numbers, etc.).

-2. Reseller accounts
+Reseller accounts required:

 • Access management and roles and permissions for reseller employees.